New military council leader promises civilian government for Sudan

 The military council under Ibn Auf had said it would not extradite Bashir to face accusations of genocide at the international war crimes court.
 Instead he might go on trial in Sudan.

-Additional reporting by Ahmed Tolba and Sami Aboudi in Cairo; Writing by Lena Masri; Editing by Janet Lawrence
+Additional reporting by Ahmed Tolba and Sami Aboudi in Cairo; Writing by Lena Masri; Editing by Janet Lawrence and Jane Merriman